-Over the past few years I have been working on a series of MOLTEN IRON PAINTINGS.
 I treat the archival paper with a liquid compound of my own creation making it remarkably resistant to the 2800 degree molten iron.
 The resulting gestural strokes and splashes, my persuasion of the liquid fire on its collision course with the picture plane, creates beautiful and unpredictable marks that not only scorch the surface but also burn down into the depths of the layered paper.
-No two are the same and each one successfully captures the creative moment in a dynamic, spontaneous and visually compelling manner.
-The molten iron acts as a brush (not as paint) leaving behind complex, scorched gestures that permanently seal the instant of their making.
+Each one successfully captures the creative moment in a dynamic, spontaneous and visually compelling manner.
+The molten iron acts as a brush leaving behind complex, scorched gestures that permanently seal the instant of their making.
 Each drawing bears the marks of the controlled chaos that brought it into existence.

 My sculptural work focuses on the elements of water, fire & heat, air & steam and earth & iron in an effort to more inclusively involve the process of iron melting (fire and earth) and re-direct the focus of the work more closely towards the notion of that which is ephemeral (air, steam and heat).
 The concepts of forgotten memories and lessons once learned are universal.
 I make these themes resonate with hypnotic frequency as one gazes upon water dripping steadily into a heated iron basin creating a steady cadence of audible hissing.
 It is at this juncture that the life giving compound vaporizes into nothingness like a memory lost forever